Keto green bean casserole is made with fresh green beans and cheese. It is wonderfully creamy and oh so delicious!

 - 1 teaspoon kosher salt (or 1/2 teaspoon of fine salt)

 - 1/4 teaspoon black pepper

-- Place the green beans in a large microwave safe bowl.
-Add 1/4 cup water, cover, and microwave until tender crisp, 3-4 minutes.
+- Place the green beans in a microwave-safe bowl.
+Add ¼ cup water.
+Cover and microwave until tender-crisp, about 4 minutes.
+Drain well.
+Set aside.

-- Transfer the green beans mixture to the prepared baking dish.
-Sprinkle with the pork panko and Gruyere, and lightly spray with olive oil.
+- Transfer the mixture to the prepared baking dish.
+Top with the remaining cheese and with the pork rind panko.

 - Bake until the casserole is heated through and the cheese is melted, about 20 minutes.